 Prior to filing an appeal, a student is encouraged to address his/her issue or grievance with the relevant person or department that might be able to assist in resolving the matter immediately.
 If this course of action proves to be unsatisfactory, the student is encouraged to schedule a meeting to discuss the matter with his/her advisor.
-At this point, the advisor will recommend a course of further action, which may include submitting an Official Appeal for consideration by the Appeals Committee.
-The Official Appeals Form is available from Academic Advising.
+At this point, the advisor will recommend a course of further action, which may include submitting an official appeal for consideration by the Appeals Committee.
+The Official Appeals Form is available from Advising Services.

-The Official Appeals Form must be completed and submitted to the student's Academic Advisor.
+The official Appeals Form must be completed and submitted to the student's Academic Advisor.
 The student's written appeal should be detailed and comprehensive in explaining the reasons for requesting consideration.
-The Official Appeals Form MUST be signed by an Academic Advisor or Program Dean, who will meet with the student to hear directly the issues being raised.
+The form MUST be signed by an Academic Advisor or Program Dean.